Connected Multiomics Walkthrough

 To view the default analysis pipeline, click on the Analysis name on breadcrumb on top of the data viewer to go to Analyses page.
 The default analysis pipeline looks like this:

-The default analysis imports the methylation data, creates methylation QC report, generates regions from CpG sites, then use exploratory analysis methods such as Principal Components Analysis (PCA), and k-means clustering to explore the data.
+The default analysis imports the data, creates methylation QCarrow-up-right report, generates regionsarrow-up-right from CpG sites, then use exploratory analysis methods such as Principal Components Analysis (PCA)arrow-up-right, and k-means clusteringarrow-up-right to explore the data.

 To go back to the visualizations, double-click on the Summary report task node.